gesellix/couchdb-prometheus-exporter/README.md

 The CouchDB metrics exporter requests the CouchDB stats from the `/_stats` and `/_active_tasks` endpoints and exposes them for Prometheus consumption.
 You can optionally monitor detailed database stats like disk and data size to monitor the storage overhead.
+The exporter can be configured via program parameters, environment variables, and config file.

 ## Run it as container